7rikazhexde/dev-insights-tips-obsidian/README.md

 # dev-insights-tips-obsidian

-A repository that gathers insights and tips for development.
+A repository that gathers insights and tips for development.<br />
 It aims to share information related to programming and development.